About Us and Club Events

 12 noon – 1pm Coaching 1 court

-The exact number of courts required will depend on demand.
+The exact number of courts used depends on demand.
 The Thursday Junior Club Night is intended to enable juniors to get match practice against other junior members, under the supervision of a coach who may give guidance and advice.

-We hope that juniors and their parents will feel welcome and encouraged to use the club facilities.
-Junior members should remember to wear their shoe tag to show that they are members of the club.
+Juniors and their parents are very welcome and are encouraged to use the club facilities in arranged games outside of the social sessions.
+Junior members should remember to wear the current season’s shoe tag to show that they are members of the club.

 WIMBLEDON TICKETS